 To check a hospital’s current second-tier eligibility status/category, please refer to the Commonwealth declared list with second-tier on the Department's Hospital web page.

 How to apply for second-tier default benefits eligibility

 Applying for second-tier default benefits eligibility is optional for private hospitals.
-To be considered for second-tier default benefits eligibility, a hospital must:
+To apply:

 - submit the completed form and all required attachments to firstname.lastname@example.org; and

-- pay an application fee of $850 (GST exempt) to the Department.
+- pay an application fee of $895 (GST not applicable).